-The maximum Buildable Design Score achievable under this section on structural systems including the bonus points given is 45 points.
+Overall, the maximum Buildable Design Score achievable under this section on structural systems is 45 points.

 Buildable Design Score of the Wall System

 The Buildable Design Score for a particular wall system is computed by multiplying the percentage wall length covered by the wall system and its corresponding Labour Saving Index available in Table 2.
 The Buildable Design Scores for the different wall systems adopted are then summed up and multiplied by the weight factor to arrive at the Buildable Design Score of the various wall systems.